-‘Pokémon Go’ Update Won’t Revive Game, Fans Warn
+‘Pokemon GO’ Update Won’t Revive Game, Fans Warn

 — Astro AWANI (@501Awani) January 24, 2017

-The latest Pokémon Go build features a brand new news function, which will take the form of a top-level button on the in-game menu.
-The new news function will now provide the app game’s players with information about Pokémon Go events, patch notes, and new updates.
+The latest Pokemon GO build features an updated news function, which will take the form of a top-level button on the in-game menu.
+The latest news function will now provide the app game’s players with information about Pokemon Go events, patch notes, and new updates.

-Releasing a new Pokémon Go update is a good idea, but it’s not what Pokémon Go truly needs, according to Forbes.
-Die-hard fans of the app game are arguing that the new update won’t really wake Pokémon Go up from its slumber.
+Releasing a new Pokemon GO update is a good idea, but it’s not what Pokemon GO truly needs, according to Forbes.
+Die-hard fans of the app game are arguing that the new update won’t really wake Pokemon GO up from its slumber.

-Pokémon Go might seem as if it’s dead by now, but it’s actually only sleeping.
-While millions of Android and iOS users are continuously losing interest in the hit 2016 app game and more and more users are deleting it from their smartphones and tablets after months of inactivity, Pokémon Go could still wake up and take over the app market once more.
+Pokemon GO might seem as if it’s dead by now, but it’s actually only sleeping.
+While millions of Android and iOS users are continuously losing interest in the hit 2016 app game and more and more users are deleting it from their smartphones and tablets after months of inactivity, Pokemon GO could still wake up and take over the app market once more.

 The #TeamRocket revolution division of #TeamValor takeover begins now! #PokemonGO #Villain #DarkCharmeleon Prepare 4 Trouble